hexijin/scientific-data-analysis/looking_beyond.md

 #### Looking Beyond

 Although the chapter we finished with did not attempt to cover the 2017 "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" paper, Grus has almost perfectly set you up for a second-semester course in natural-language processing and LLMs that almost every computer science department is now or shortly going to have on offer.
-Before taking such a course, you can review and survey beyond where Grus has taken us in several ways:
+Before or instead of taking such a course, you can review or go beyond where we have gotten as of Chapter 19 of Grus in multiple ways:

 (1) A concise and mathematically-sophisticated review of all that we have done (and then some) is ["A high-bias, low-variance introduction to Machine Learning for physicists"](./references/MachineLearningForPhysicists.pdf).